Shub4am/ai-agent-cli/README.md

-# Chaicode AI Agent CLI
+# AI Agent CLI

-Chaicode AI Agent CLI is a command-line tool designed to clone websites locally and make them functional for offline use.
+AI Agent CLI is a command-line tool designed to clone websites locally and make them functional for offline use.
 It leverages AI and modern web scraping techniques to download, parse, and reconstruct websites, enabling developers and researchers to analyze or interact with web content without requiring an internet connection.

 ## Features